McBenny/test-react-boilerplate/features.md

 ##BUGS
 - [X] A player under suspension can't score a goal
+- [X] On the score sheet, certain empty players or officials receive a (C) mark (Round 7 women)
+- [ ] Om the score sheet, allow more space to the first main column
 - [ ] When I create a player, it jumps from bottom to top of the list, this is annoying
 - [X] Players with letters are not in uppercase in list for captain
 - [X] I don't want to get "NaN" when I erase a number before putting a new one in the settings